JaimeFidalgo/Faucet-React-Solidity/README.txt

 FRONT-END DEPLOYMENT
-APp is accesible artifac at the following URL:
+App is accesible at the following URL:

 https://faucet-react-solidity.surge.sh/